yaweli/flyton/flyton-prompt-rules.md

      """
 return h

-so try to use the "h" variable for aal html dynamic content, try to ident the html nicely like this example, if you dont have to dont use quotes in id= in this example id=section2 no have to be id="section2"
+so try to use the "h" variable for all html generation content, try to ident the html nicely like this example, if you dont have to don't use quotes in id= in this example id=section2 no have to be id="section2"

+example of pulling from the database:

+w = find_in_sql({'table': 'cust', 'fld': 'id', 'val': cust_id, 'what': 'username,LastName,FirstName,mobile,email', 'all':1})
+if type(w) is bool:
+    return "err"

+-try to use "w" as the main variable from the find_in_sql, -check the result for fail attempt

 example of card , there is a function kiccard() , which provide this nice card style menu item :
 program: